jaredhared/phbackup/README.md

 > Why PHP?

-I just know it better, it was the best way to write this in just one day.
+I just know it better, it was the best way to write a first version in just one day.
 Also, it is handy when it comes to write web interfaces.

 > Why there is no authorization?